 TRU helped prevent harmful highway expansions

 TRU has played a key role in the debate over expanding several of the Detroit areas highways, including I-94, I-75 and I-375.
-Government officials often push for enormous, expensive and unnecessary highway expansions, which do very little to alleviate traffic and encourage more driving and sprawl.
+Government officials often push for expensive highway expansions as a short-term solution to traffic problems.
+However, adding lanes does very little to alleviate traffic and encourages more driving and sprawl.
 New space created by highway expansion is generally filled within 2-5 years.

-TRU filed extensive technical comments numerous times and actively participated throughout the process of considering highway expansion, pointing out the flaws in their plans and urging the consideration of rapid transit as an alternative.
-We also drew media attention to the harm of highway expansion and got dozens of other organizations involved in opposing expansion.
+TRU has leveraged these evidence-based findings at various times in our reigon’s history as officials were poised to expand highways.
+We have filed extensive technical comments and actively participated throughout the process of considering highway expansion, pointing out the flaws in these plans and urging the consideration of rapid transit as an alternative.
+We’ve drawn media attention to the harms of highway expansion and got dozens of other organizations involved in opposing expansion.
 Due in part to TRU’s work, expansion of I-375 was cancelled and expansion of I-94 was dramatically scaled back.
 We are still working on I-75 and will continue to oppose any unnecessary and harmful highway expansion.

-TRU is taking the hard, careful steps toward quality regional transit
+TRU is taking the difficult, careful steps toward quality regional transit

-Ultimately, the Greater Detroit region needs a quality regional rapid transit system including trains and busses, connecting the entire region quickly and conveniently, just like most major cities.
+Ultimately, the Greater Detroit region needs a quality regional transit system including trains and buses, connecting the entire region quickly and conveniently, just like most major cities.
 This is not an easy task.
-TRU has researched everything that needs to happen to achieve a regional rapid transit system.
+TRU has stayed well-versed in best practices from other metros, researching the steps needed to achieve a regional rapid transit system.
 In addition to the pieces that are legally needed, including local and federal funding and a strong regional governing entity, public perception in this region must change to see transit as a real, viable alternative that is worth investing in.
-For the past five years, TRU has been taking the hard, slow steps needed to achieve it, including increasing public involvement in transportation issues, public education and the building of a broad regional supporting coalition.
+For the past five years, TRU has been taking the hard, slow steps needed to achieve this, including increasing public involvement in transportation issues, public education and the building of a broad regional supporting coalition.

 There are several exciting opportunities for regional rapid transit lines to be developed in the region, including the Ann Arbor to Detroit Rapid Transit project and a potential Woodward Avenue transit line.
 Both are in the process of studying alternatives.
 TRU has been actively involved in these projects, submitting comments, increasing public participation and watching the process carefully to prevent anything from preventing these critical first steps from occurring.